modal-labs/boombot/README.md

 # BoomBot: Create your own music samples on Discord

 BoomBot is a Discord bot that generates music samples in seconds using [MusicGen](https://github.com/facebookresearch/audiocraft).
 See the demo live [here](https://rachelspark--boombot-app-dev.modal.run/).
-You can try BoomBot out for yourself by joining the Discord server [here](https://discord.gg/CBekEF42) and typing `/generate` in the `#general` channel.
+You can try BoomBot out for yourself by joining the [Discord server](https://discord.gg/CBekEF42) and typing `/generate` in the `#general` channel.

 <img src="/fast-boombot-demo.gif" width="500" height="auto"/>